-Word spread across the allied tribes that Sitting Bull intended to seek another vision.
-Many began to leave the reservation for a summer hunt and headed to find Sitting Bull and others.
-Lakotas and Cheyennes held a Sundance in mid June.
-In his ceremony, Sitting Bull had 50 pieces of flesh sliced away from each arm.
-He went without water for two days and two nights.
-It is said that near the end of the second day, he collapsed.
+Many began to leave the reservation for a summer hunt and went to find Sitting Bull and others.
+Lakotas and Cheyennes held a Sundance in mid-June, where Sitting Bull had 50 pieces of flesh sliced away from each arm and went without water for two days and two nights.

-Sitting Bull was eventually sent to the Standing Rock Agency.
-Soon, life on the reservation grew difficult for Sitting Bull.
-Having led his people in the 1860's and 1870's, he garnered much power, acclaim, and respect.
-On the reservation, however, Indian agents recognized no chiefs.
-Many Lakotas, including Sitting Bull's protégé Gall, had already taken up the plow and were working diligently at learning to farm.
+Life on the reservation was difficult for Sitting Bull.
+Indian agents recognized no chiefs.
+Many Lakotas, including Sitting Bull's protégé Gall, were working diligently at learning to farm.
 But now, internationally famous as the great architect of Custer's defeat (whether accurate or not), Sitting Bull's name garnered enormous fame amongs whites as well.

-On December 15th, 1889, Lakota Indian Police were sent to Sitting Bull's cabin to apprehend him for questioning regarding an emerging Ghost Dance movement.
-A force of over 40 men was sent for the job.
+On December 15, 1890, more than 40 Lakota Indian Police were sent to Sitting Bull's cabin to apprehend him for questioning as McLaughlin believed Sitting Bill was involved in the Ghost Dance movement.
 At six in the morning, Indian Police kicked in his front door and escorted him outside.
-Sitting Bull's family members quickly exited the cabin, and some of his relatives and friends living next door were soon alerted to the commotion.
-As the crowd gathered they became infuriated and began to shout desperately at the Indian Police.
-Soon, the scene burst into gunfire, and by the time the guns went silent, Sitting Bull lay dead.
-He sustained a fatal gunshot to the chest.
+As a crowd gathered they became infuriated and began to shout desperately at the Indian Police and the scene burst into gunfire.
+By the time the guns went silent, Sitting Bull lay dead, killed by a shot to the chest.